alanpsm/react_redux_test_nelson/app/README.md

     * This should be done by dispatching a async action that fetches the info from the api and updates the modalTitle and modalDescription states

 * By the end, push your changes with a relevant commit message

+* Open a PR with your changes to master